EdinBulut/TVshowsAndMovies/README.md

 The Detailed View of the Movie/TV Show shows the cover image and in case of Movies/TV Shows which have a trailer should show the trailer video instead of the cover image.
 Next to/below the image/trailer some basic information regarding the selected Movie/TV Show are shown.

-The Back Button return the user back to where he was and with the same state before clicking to see more information about a Movie/TV Show
+The Back button return the user back to where he was and with the same state before clicking to see more information about a Movie/TV Show
 (meaning that the correct tab is selected and if the user came from search - the search result with the search term is there).

+If user navigate to page that doesn't exist 'Page not found' will be shown.